aaronjconway/aaronconwaylo.com/blog/welcome/index.md

 * Just manage your clients (getting clients will be easy duh)
 * Just learn all the small things on the fly.

-Ez game right?
+Easy game right?
 [GG](https://www.urbandictionary.com/define.php?term=GG) as my friend [Nathan](https://www.instagram.com/supranate/) would say.

 ### (Spoiler) I was wrong

 Running your own business is incredibly difficult.
 Surprise!!!
 Both the Quantity and in-depthy-ness of knowledge needed to be competitive, I vastly underestimated.

-I have been slaped firmly in the face with my favorite saying.
+I have been slapped firmly in the face with my favorite saying.
 > You don't know what you don't know

 Now that we've rooted ourselves in despair, where do we go from here?